![]() |

 The following, often in combination, may indicate the presence of a methamphetamine laboratory:

-What hazards are associated with them?
-The chemicals used to produce methamphetamine are extremely hazardous.
-Some are highly volatile and may ignite or explode if mixed or stored improperly.
-Fire and explosion pose risks not only to the individuals producing the drug but also to anyone in the surrounding area, including children, neighbors, and passersby.
 Even when fire or explosion does not occur, methamphetamine production is dangerous.
 Simply being exposed to the toxic chemicals used to produce the drug poses a variety of health risks, including intoxication, dizziness, nausea, disorientation, lack of coordination, pulmonary edema, serious respiratory problems, severe chemical burns, and damage to internal organs.

 In addition, methamphetamine production threatens the environment.
 The average methamphetamine laboratory produces five to seven pounds of toxic waste for every pound of methamphetamine produced.
 Operators often dispose of this waste improperly, simply by dumping it near the laboratory.
 This can cause contamination of the soil and nearby water supplies.

-What can I do?
-If you suspect that someone in your neighborhood is operating a methamphetamine laboratory, report your concerns to the local sheriff's office or police department immediately.
+If you suspect that someone in your neighborhood is operating a methamphetamine laboratory, report your concerns to the local sheriff’s office or police department immediately.
 For your own safety, do not investigate the suspected laboratory or confront the occupants.
 In addition to the hazards discussed above, many laboratories are equipped with security devices or booby traps that could cause serious injuries or death.

 Methamphetamine: Chemical Hazards